Grande Pièce Symphonique: First part

 A chorale-like second subject is introduced in A major after contrapuntal expansion of the first subject, as in traditional sonata form.
 A recapitulation of excerpt 2 follows and the concluding triplet is extended, forming a streaming accompaniment to excerpt 4, this time played in the Positif.
-Finally, the recapitulation begins with the first subject in the pedals, followed by the second subject in F-sharp minor.
+Finally, the recapitulation begins with the first subject in the pedals, followed by the second subject in F♯ minor.
 Excerpt 2 then reemerges and ends with a profound, lingering echo (molto lento, fermata).